JTravaux/Zoomer/README.md

 # Zoomer

 Zoomer is a very simple discord bot that allows me to easily create a [Zoom](https://zoom.us) instant meeting.

-Upon creation, it returns
+Upon creation, it returns:

   - The meeting ID
   - The meeting join & start links